MAECProject/MAECProject.github.io/documentation/suggested_practices/index.md

 * In cases where multiple Actions reference the same Object, the Object should be defined separately and referenced from each Action.
 For example, if one Action creates a file, and another Action reads from the same file, it is recommended that the file Object is created once and then referenced by both Actions rather than being defined twice.
 Aside from reducing file size, referencing separately defined Objects means that any changes or additions to the Objects' content only need to be made in one location.

 * An embedded Object should be used to define the Malware Subject in the Malware_Instance_Object_Attributes field.

+### Tool References

+* Typically, tool information should be defined in line within an Analysis field using the Tool field (of ToolInformationType defined in the CybOX Common data model).
+For tools that are used in more than one analysis, there are two options: their definitions may be repeated in each Analysis field, or they may be defined once in one Analysis and then referenced in other Analyses by their ID.
+We recommend the second approach to reduce duplication of data in a MAEC document.

+* If an Analysis involves a single tool, then the implicit assumption is that the tool specified in the Analysis is responsible for all the findings in the Bundle that it references.
+However, if multiple tools are defined for an Analysis, then each Action and Object associated with the Analysis should reference its relevant tool (already defined in an Analysis element) via its CybOX Discovery_Method field.
+Note that a tool cannot be defined in line within an Action or Object.

 ### Default Vocabularies